 If you cannot agree on a deposit settlement and the deposit is protected under a protection scheme, then you should refer the dispute for arbitration by informing the scheme administrators.

-The procedure for resolving deposit disputes is covered here.
+You can find out more about the procedure for resolving tenancy deposit disputes.
 If you decide that damage done by the tenant comes to more than the deposit, you may wish to make a dilapidations claim in the county court.

 For unprotected deposits you can simply pay the tenants the agreed amount.